Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

         }
 ```
 - [ ] Hello World
-- [X] It will not compile beacuse the second catch statement is unreachable
+- [X] It will not compile because the second catch statement is unreachable
 - [ ] Hello World!
 - [ ] It will throw runtime exception